OMTA State Conference

 Julie is the coauthor, with Katherine Fisher, of the Piano Safari Method, an innovative curriculum for beginning pianists.

 She is a frequent adjudicator at festivals and competitions throughout the United States.
 Her current research interests include elementary level piano technique, lesser known pre-college piano repertoire, and group piano pedagogy.

 OMTA Composer of the Year | Alexander Schwarzkopf

-Alexander has participated in composition and improvisation masterclasses with Anthony Braxton, Martin Bresnick, Robert Kyr, Art Lande, Ellis Marsalis, John McDonald, Ricardo Zohn-Muldoon, Kurt Schwaen (Berlin), Gary Smart and William Wood.
-He holds the degree Doctor of Musical Arts in Piano Performance, with concentrations in Collaborative Piano and Piano Pedagogy from the University of Oregon.
+Alexander was named the OMTA Composer of the Year for 2017 by the Oregon Music Teachers Association.
+Alexander has participated in composition and improvisation master classes with Anthony Braxton, Martin Bresnick, Robert Kyr, Art Lande, Ellis Marsalis, John McDonald, Ricardo Zohn-Muldoon, Kurt Schwaen (Berlin), Gary Smart and William Wood.
+Alexander holds the Degree Doctor of Musical Arts in Piano Performance, with concentrations in Collaborative Piano and Piano Pedagogy from the University of Oregon.
 Alexander lives in Eugene, Oregon.

-Alexander’s CD, “Figures: 17 Choreographic Etudes for Piano” (2006) by Falko Steinbach is available on Centaur Records.
-For further information on pianist, composer and teacher Alexander Schwarzkopf, please visit his website at: www.ajsmusic.org
+Alexander has recorded one compact disc, titled “Figures: 17 Choreographic Etudes for Piano” (2006) by Falko Steinbach, available on Centaur Records.
+For further information on pianist, composer and teacher Alexander Schwarzkopf, please visit his website at: www.ajsmusic.org.

 Hope to see you at the coast in 2017!